-Issue Information More information No security or guarantee URF Notes are not secured by any assets of the Issuer or its controlled entities and do not have the benefit of any guarantee from any controlled entities of the Issuer.
-Voting rights for URF Noteholders at Unitholder meetings URF Noteholders do not have a right to vote at meetings of Unitholders of the Fund.
-URF Noteholders may vote at the meetings for URF Noteholders in accordance with the Trust Deed.
-Section 5.4 Issuer rights to issue further securities Subject to the Terms of the Notes, the Issuer has the right to issue additional URF Notes and has the right to issue other securities that have the same or different, interest or distribution rates; maturities; or terms and conditions to URF Notes and which may rank after, equally with, or ahead of URF Notes whether or not secured.
-If such securities rank ahead of URF Notes, they may affect your ability to recover Interest or Face Value due to you on an Insolvency Event or the occurrence of any other Event of Default.
-A holding of URF Notes does not confer any right to participate in further issues of securities by the Issuer.
-Annexure A Amendments of the Terms The Issuer may amend the Terms if the amendment has been approved by a Special Resolution of URF Noteholders, or without the consent of URF Noteholders in limited other circumstances.
+Issue Information More information Amendments of the Terms The Issuer may amend the Terms if the amendment has been approved by a Special Resolution of URF Noteholders, or without the consent of URF Noteholders in limited other circumstances.
 Annexure A Role of the URF Note Trustee The URF Note Trustee holds the rights in relation to the URF Notes on trust for URF Noteholders under the Trust Deed.
 In certain circumstances, the URF Note Trustee will act on behalf of URF Noteholders such as when an Event of Default occurs and is subsisting.
-The URF Note Trustee holds the right to enforce any obligations of the Issuer under the Terms and Trust Deed on trust for URF Noteholders.
-The URF Note Trustee will Section 5.4 be entitled to take any action against the Issuer to enforce any such obligations of the Issuer, subject to the terms of those documents.
+Section 5.4 The URF Note Trustee holds the right to enforce any obligations of the Issuer under the Terms and Trust Deed on trust for URF Noteholders.
+The URF Note Trustee will be entitled to take any action against the Issuer to enforce any such obligations of the Issuer, subject to the terms of those documents.
 The URF Note Trustee must take action to enforce the Terms and Trust Deed if it has been directed to do so by the required majority of URF Noteholders (or the Terms otherwise oblige it to act) and it is indemnified to its reasonable satisfaction and is not restricted or prohibited from taking such action by any court order or any applicable law.
 URF Noteholders will not be entitled to take any action to enforce any right or remedy under the Terms or Trust Deed unless the URF Note Trustee fails to do so within a reasonable period after becoming required to take that action in accordance with the Trust Deed.
 If the URF Note Trustee continues to fail to act, for a period of 20 Business Days, a URF Noteholder may take action in its own name and not in the name of the URF Note Trustee.
 Governing law New South Wales, Australia.